 “There is one body and one Spirit, one God and Father of all

 who is over all and through all and in all.”

 – Ephesians 4:4-6

 The earliest religions began with the worship of nature.
 Everything had a spirit, including mountains, animals, plants, and the cosmos.
 Some believed that nature had many minds, while others believed that one mind encompassed all of nature.
 Why?
 Because we evolved from nature.
 And the self-aware mind, in order to make sense of its own awareness, figured that it must have been the product of a greater awareness.
-Our health and harvest weren’t up to chance.
+We assumed that our health and harvest weren’t up to chance.
 They were determined by the same causes that created us.
 Our Origin.
 Mother Nature.
 Father God.